Diagrams of the architecture of your legs, hips

 5 Left and right side factors of a beginner’s cross-legged position

-When you’re seated in a beginner’s cross-legged position with your posterior supported firmly and your legs crossed in front of your body, you support the end of one of your shins at your knee firmly and comfortably on the upper side of your ankle and foot –between your ankle and heel- of your opposite leg beneath it.
+When you’re seated in a beginner’s cross-legged position with your posterior supported firmly and your legs crossed in front of your body, you support the end of one of your shins as near as possible to your knee firmly and comfortably on the upper side of your ankle and foot –between your ankle and heel- of your opposite leg beneath it.
 Supporting the end of your shin as near as possible to your right knee on your ankle and foot beneath it -between your ankle and heel- is usually the most firm and comfortable choice.
 You can support the end of your shin as near as possible to your left knee on your ankle and foot beneath it -between your ankle and heel- if that position is more firm and comfortable.

-The upper side of your ankle and foot –between your ankle and heel- supports the end of your shin at your knee firmly and because it’s v-shaped it holds your shin in place (^^) securely.
+The upper side of your ankle and foot –between your ankle and heel- supports the end of your shin as near as possible to your knee firmly and because it’s v-shaped it holds your shin in place (^^) securely.

-The upper side of your other ankle and foot –between your ankle and toes- supports the end of your shin at your knee firmly also, but it’s less v-shaped so it holds your shin in place comparatively less (^) securely.
+The upper side of your other ankle and foot –between your ankle and toes- supports the end of your shin as near as possible to your knee firmly also, but it’s less v-shaped so it holds your shin in place comparatively less (^) securely.

-Standing your backbone upright and curved or leaned forward slightly, and also curving or leaning toward the side where the end of your shin at your knee is supported on the upper side of your ankle and foot –between your ankle and heel- of your opposite leg beneath it, -
+Standing your backbone upright and curved or leaned forward far enough to press the ends of your thighs at your knees downward and curving or leaning toward the side far enough to press the end of your shin as near as possible to your knee downward on the upper side of your ankle and foot –between your ankle and heel- of your opposite leg beneath it -

-Causes the muscles beneath your thighs and posterior and at the back of your body, and at the side that you curve away from, to exert a small effort or stretch, and allows the muscles at the side that you curve toward and at the front of your body to rest.
-Diagram 2a displays the end of your shin at your (5RX1/3^^") right knee supported firmly and held in place securely, standing your backbone (B#) upright and curved or leaned forward slightly, and curving or leaning your backbone (B>) toward the right side, causing the muscles to exert effort or stretch at the back (BX) of your body and left (LX) side, and allowing the right (R0) side and front (F0) of your body to rest.
-Diagram 2b displays the end of your shin at your (5LX1/3^^") left knee supported firmly and held in place securely, standing your backbone (B#) upright and curved or leaned forward slightly, and curving or leaning your backbone (B<) toward the left side, causing the muscles to exert effort or stretch at the back (BX) of your body and right (RX) side, and allowing the left (L0) side and front (F0) of your body to rest.
+Causes the muscles beneath your thighs and posterior and at the back of your body and at the side you curve away from to exert a small effort or stretch, and allows the muscles at the side you curve to and at the front of your body to rest.
+Diagram 2a displays the end of your shin as near as possible to your (5RX1/3^^") right knee supported firmly and held in place securely, standing your backbone (B#) upright and curved or leaned forward slightly, and curving or leaning (B>) toward the right side, causing the muscles to exert effort or stretch at the back (BX) of your body and left (LX) side, and allowing the right (R0) side and front (F0) of your body to rest.
+Diagram 2b displays the end of your shin as near as possible to your (5LX1/3^^") left knee supported firmly and held in place securely, standing your backbone (B#) upright and curved or leaned forward slightly, and curving or leaning (B<) toward the left side, causing the muscles to exert effort or stretch at the back (BX) of your body and right (RX) side, and allowing the left (L0) side and front (F0) of your body to rest.

 The end of your thigh at your knee that you curve or lean toward presses downward, and the end of your shin at your ankle of that leg rotates minutely, the upper side forward, lower side backward;

-The end of your thigh at your knee that you curve or lean away from presses downward less, and the end of your shin at your ankle of that leg rotates comparatively less, the upper side forward, lower side backward.
-Diagram 2a displays your body curved or leaned forward slightly and toward the right (>) side, where the end of your shin at your right knee is supported firmly and held in place (6R^^) securely, and the end of your shin at your left knee is supported firmly and held in place (6L^) comparatively less securely.
+The end of your thigh at your knee that you curve or lean away from presses downward comparatively less, and the end of your shin at your ankle of that leg rotates comparatively less, the upper side forward, lower side backward.
+Diagram 2a displays your body curved or leaned forward slightly and toward the right (>) side, where the end of your shin as near as possible to your right knee is supported firmly and held in place (6R^^) securely, and the end of your shin at your left knee is supported firmly and held in place (6L^) comparatively less securely.
 Your right foot, ankle and shin rotate minutely (5R^^") the upper side forward, lower side backward, and your left foot, ankle and shin rotate comparatively less (5L^^') the upper side forward, lower side backward.
 Diagram 2b displays your body curved or leaned forward slightly and toward the left (<) side, where your shin as near as possible to your left knee is supported firmly and held in place (6L^^) securely, and your shin as near as possible to your right knee is supported firmly and held in place (6L^) comparatively less securely.
 Your left foot, ankle and shin rotate minutely (5L^^") the upper side forward, lower side backward, and your right foot, ankle and shin rotate comparatively less (5R^^') the upper side forward, lower side backward.

 6 Left and right side factors of a developing cross-legged position